dsanson/dsanson.github.com/670f2010/readings/_posts/2010-09-20-readings-on-omnipotence.markdown

 re-read each article slowly in sync with our class discussions.

 Some links will only work from on campus.
-If you are off campus, you will need to access those links via ezproxy. {% include proxifybutton.html %}
+If you are off campus, you will need to access those links via the library's [EZProxy server](http://library.osu.edu/help/help-with-tools/ezproxy). {% include proxifybutton.html %}